Albert Boime: The Birth of Abstract Romanticism: Art for the New Humanity: Rumi and the Paintings of Kamran Khavarani

 In his last publication, Boime details his encounter with the artist, Kamran Khavarani, and his paintings.
 The book goes through the life of Kamran Khavarani: his inspiration from the Persian poet Rumi, his painting methods, and discusses the new type of art that Khavarani has created which he calls “Abstract Romanticism.”
 In a letter from 2008, Boime writes:

-After 40 years of teaching and writing numerous art history books and articles, it is my last book "The Birth of Abstract Romanticism" that has truly been the culmination of my career.
-For anyone familiar with my work, you will notice that this book is radical departure from my previous writings.
+After 40 years of teaching and writing numerous art history books and articles, it is my last book, "The Birth of Abstract Romanticism," that has truly been the culmination of my career.
+For anyone familiar with my work, you will notice that this book is a radical departure from my previous writings.
 For once, just this once, I've written a book about a relatively unknown artist and a brand new art style – Abstract Romanticism – that can influence the history of art.
-Certainly his work goes against the grain of most international contemporary art in fact purports to offer an alternative to it.
+Certainly, his work goes against the grain of most international contemporary art.
+In fact, he purports to offer an alternative to it.
 This constitutes a wonderful change that offsets the "ugliness" of so much bacchanalian and barbaric display that presently passes for art.
 It is my sincere wishes that his body of work may lead you into true beauty of visual art and uplift your spirit as it has mine.